 All sheriffs and all deputies who are 18 years or older at the time of original employment, who earn not less that \$400 per month if employed after September 4, 1979 and before January 1, 1991; \$550 if employed between January 1, 1991 and December 31, 1999; and \$800 if employed after January 1, 2000 are required to participate in the System.
 Employees are eligible to retire at or after age 55 with at least 12 years of credited service and receive a benefit, payable monthly for life, equal to 3.33 percent of their final-average salary for each year of credited service.
 The retirement benefit cannot exceed 100 per cent of their final-average salary.
 Final-average salary is the employee's average salary over the 36 consecutive or joined months that produce the highest average.
-Employees who terminate with at least 12 years of service and do not withdraw their employee contributions may retire at or after age 55 and receive the benefit accrued to their date of termination as indicated previously.
-Employees who terminate with at least 20 years of credited service are also eligible to elect early benefits between ages 50 and 55 with reduced benefits equal to the actuarial equivalent of the benefit to which they would otherwise be entitled at age 55.
+Employees who terminate with at least 12 years of credited service are also eligible to elect early benefits between ages 50 and 55 with reduced benefits equal to the actuarial equivalent of the benefit to which they would otherwise be entitled at age 55.
 The System also provides death and disability benefits.
 Benefits are established or amended by state statute.